GMB's Adil Ray Tears Into Dominic Raab Over Incorrect Omicron Hospitalisation Figures

-Adil Ray tore into Dominic Raab on Tuesday’s Good Morning Britain, after the chancellor quoted incorrect figures about those in hospital with the Omicron variant.
+Adil Ray tore into Dominic Raab on Tuesday’s Good Morning Britain, after the deputy prime minister quoted incorrect figures about those in hospital with the Omicron variant.

 Prior to his appearance on the ITV breakfast show, Raab had told Sky News’ Kay Burley that 250 people had been hospitalised with the new Covid variant.

-Approximately half an hour later, the deputy prime minister told BBC Breakfast: “I know we’ve had one death and I think we’ve got nine people who are in hospital with it.”
+Approximately half an hour later, the Lord Chancellor told BBC Breakfast: “I know we’ve had one death and I think we’ve got nine people who are in hospital with it.”

 The government also issued a correction and confirmed there were still just 10 people who had been hospitalised with Omicron – the same figure which was reported on Monday.